(This was originally a blog entry from my old website, published January 29, 2015.)

 Working on finishing the Escapades album, and starting my work with the NRK children's tv series JUBALONG, I move into a small room at SubTunes Studio, right in the centre of Oslo.
 This facility looks so funny when I look at it now.
 Hard to believe that I actually worked on this equipment once upon a time.
 An old Apple PowerBook G4, with one of those giant old monitors!
 After a while I finally buy a PowerMac G5 and some additional monitors, and I'm in business.

 One day when I arrive at work, my studio looks like this.
 An intensely thick layer of grey dust is filling every thinkable surface in every corner of the room.
 The air is unbreathable, and practically everything is ruined by a great amount of bricks scattered all around my equipment.
 All this due to some construction work going on in the floor above, and the apparent existence of an invisible shaft making tons of heavy shit fall straight through the roof into MY studio.
 This is when it occurs to me that insurance probably would be a really good idea.
 Spending some weeks cleaning the whole mess up myself, I am also busy trying to raise hell for the landlord, who is trying his best to blame ME for the incident, and simply wants to ignore the whole thing.
-He's not even interested in taking a look at the damage.
+He blatantly refuses to even take a look at the damage.
 I remember telling him he's fortunate that I'm even alive - it's only luck that I wasn't actually at work at the time.
 I work a lot, you know.
 Upon which he responded quite angrily that no, it's a real pity I wasn't there - "because then I could have prevented this all from happening".
 Right.
 You try that.
 Try preventing several gigatons of bricks falling from above, maybe with your hands, without crushing too many bones in the process.
 Seriously, what a dick.
 In the end, after putting his whole construction project to a halt, with kind help from the lovely folks at Plan- og bygningsetaten, and having Arbeidstilsynet on standby while threatening to make a tabloid newspaper celebrity out of him, he finally agrees to pay for my lost equipment.
 I still have to do all the dirty work myself though.
-I also need to concentrate on getting some actual work done, so I move all my stuff home to my recently aquired apartment at Grünerløkka for a couple of months.
+I also need to concentrate on getting some actual work done, so I move all my stuff home to my recently acquired apartment at Grünerløkka for a couple of months.
 Astonishingly, important equipment like my main computer still seems to work - and no data is lost.

 When I finally move back to my small studio room at SubTunes (after thinking long and hard about going back there at all), it's a bit of an upgrade - funded by the money from the landlord, fittingly.
 Look, finally flat screens!
 New Yamaha HS-80 studio monitors!
 I actually manage to finish a whole new season of JUBALONG here with almost no interruptions.